 At Precision Brain, Spine and Pain Centre we treat a wide range of movement disorders.
 By bringing together a group of world-class specialists, we offer leading edge expertise in the assessment and treatment of patients with movement disorders throughout the Asia-Pacific and Oceania regions.

-We aim to set the highest standard of care for the medical and surgical treatment of our patients.
+Precision sets the highest standard of care for the medical and surgical treatment of patients.
 Precision Brain, Spine and Pain Centre’s Professor Richard Bittar is a highly-trained Stereotactic and Functional Neurosurgeon.
 He has extensive international experience in movement disorder surgery, and has published a significant amount of research in this area.

 Parkinson’s disease is the most commonly treated condition, with subthalamic nucleus (STN) deep brain stimulation (DBS) being the most frequent operation performed.
 DBS may also be used to treat generalised dystonia and spasmodic torticollis (“wry neck”).
 Other movement disorders such as essential tremor and multiple sclerosis tremor are also frequently responsive to surgery.